vuestorefront/vue-storefront/packages/core/docs/integration/api-client.md

   ...
 }
 ```
-- `onSetup(settings)` - Function that will be invoked after `setup`.
+- `onSetup(settings)` - Function that will be invoked after `setup` is called.
 Usually this is a place where you create an instance of external API Client or Axios. `settings` parameter contains `defaultSettings` merged with settings passed to `setup` method.
 It could look similarly to below function:
 ```js
 let api;